-Coffee stains are a fact of life if you a) drink coffee and b) weren’t born with the balance of a gymnast.
-And since I drink coffee almost every day of my life and have no sense of balance to speak of, the number of times I’ve spilled coffee on myself, or something in my immediate environment, numbers in the thousands, if not more.
+Coffee stains are a fact of life if you weren’t born with the balance of a gymnast.
+Since I drink coffee almost every day and have no sense of balance to speak of, the number of times I’ve spilled coffee on myself, or something in my immediate environment, numbers in the thousands, if not more.

-And since these coffee stains usually happen to me in the wild—on my way to the office, on the train, in the middle of a restaurant meal—I usually don’t have the option of tossing something in the washing machine until the end of my day.
-Not to mention, if all stain removal were just a matter of doing a load of laundry, none of us would need hacks on how to remove them.
+And since these coffee stains usually happen to me in the wild—on the train, in the middle of a restaurant meal, or en route to run errands—I usually don’t have the option of tossing something in the washing machine until the end of my day.
+Not to mention, if stain removal were just a matter of doing a load of laundry, none of us would need hacks on how to remove them.

 I have, through trial and error, arrived at what works best for me.
 For coffee stains, I find that the best thing to do—it's also Kerr-recommended—is to first flush the stain with cold running water, as heat will set the stain into the fabric.
-I wash out as much of the stain as possible, and then use liquid dish detergent over the stain to create a lather.
-Then, I use white vinegar to rinse out the soap, and usually, at this point, the stain is gone.
-Per the University of Illinois, which has a whole section of its website dedicated to stain removal (I don’t know why, but we could probably use all of it), the college-approved method is to soak your stained items for 15 minutes in that mixture—dish detergent, white vinegar, and water, but I find that applying my cleaning “ingredients” one by one to be more effective.
+I wash out as much of the stain as possible, and then lather up with liquid dish detergent.
+I rinse with white vinegar and water, and usually, at this point, the stain is gone.
+Per the University of Illinois, which has a whole section of its website dedicated to stain removal (I don’t know why, but we could probably use all of it), you can also soak your stained items for 15 minutes in a mixture of dish detergent, white vinegar, and water, but I find applying my cleaning “ingredients” one by one to be more effective.

 Got an even better way to wash out a coffee stain?
-I’m all ears.
+We're all ears.

 It's here: Our game-changing guide to everyone's favorite room in the house.
 Your Do-Anything Kitchen gathers the smartest ideas and savviest tricks—from our community, test kitchen, and cooks we love—to help transform your space into its best self.